Under the Spring Moon

 To learn the annual date requires looking ahead to when Easter will be for that year—and counting back 40 days.

-The Spring (vernal) Equinox is, in the Northern Hemisphere, the first day of Spring, which usually occurs on March 20th or 21st.
+The Spring Equinox in the Northern Hemisphere is the first day of Spring, which usually occurs on March 20thor 21st.

-To make it clearer, and if you like deciphering puzzles, try the chart at the very end of this double reflection on Lent and Ramadan.
-It’s title is: “When Will Easter Be?”* 😊
+If you like deciphering riddles, try working out the chart at the very end of this double reflection on Lent and Ramadan.
+Its title is: “When Will Easter Be?”* 😊

 RAMADAN

-For Muslims, the moon also has an important role in the first day of its feast of Ramadan—theirs is the crescent moon.
+For Muslims, who practice the religious tradition Islam, the moon also has an important role in the first day of its feast of Ramadan.
+Theirs is the crescent moon.

-The first sighting of the crescent moon begins Ramadan — a sacred month of fasting from dawn to sunset, for prayer, for charity, and for spiritual discipline.
+The first sighting of the crescent moon begins Ramadan — a sacred month of fasting from dawn to sunset, for prayer, charity, and spiritual discipline.

 Why Ramadan Is Sacred